 A voltage source converter (VSC) is incorporated in an active prosthetic leg design.
 The VSC supplies power to the prosthesis motor and regenerates energy from the prosthesis motor for storage in a supercapacitor bank.
 An artificial neural network controls the VSC switching so that the prosthesis motor generates a knee torque that matches the torque that is output from a passivity-based controller (PBC).
 The neural network, PBC, and prosthesis motor parameters are optimized with an evolutionary algorithm to achieve knee angle tracking.
 Several reference trajectories from able-bodied walking were tracked with an RMS tracking error of less than 0.5° while regenerating up to 67 Joules of energy during four gait cycles.

 Barto, Taylor and Simon, Daniel J., "Neural Network Control of an Optimized Regenerative Motor Drive for a Lower-limb Prosthesis" (2017).
-Electrical Engineering & Computer Science Faculty Publications.
+Electrical and Computer Engineering Faculty Publications.
 421.

 T. Barto and D. Simon, “Neural network control of an optimized regenerative motor drive for a lower-limb prosthesis,” 2017, pp. 5330–5335.